alters-mit/sticky_mitten_avatar/README.md

 - At the start of the simulation, the controller caches [static object info](Documentation/static_object_info.md) per object in the scene and [static avatar info](Documentation/body_part_static.md).
 - Each API function returns a [TaskStatus](Documentation/task_status.md) indicating whether the action succeeded and if not, why.
 - After calling each function, the controller updates its [FrameData](Documentation/frame_data.md).
 This data can be used to decide what the avatar's next action will be (pick up an object, navigate around a room, etc.)
+- Most complex tasks, such as navigation/pathfinding are not implemented in this API because the problem is too unbounded for a simple algorithm.
+However, given the output data (static object info, static avatar info, and FrameData), an agent equipped with ML data can be trained to do any of these tasks successfully.

 ### API (low-level)